brouberol/blog/content/cant-enough-be-enough.md

 Phew.
 Let's recap.

-By staying at Datadog, I had the opportunity to regularly wire my employer money in order to acquire stocks (i.e. to become a shareholder) at a reduced price, according to a 4 year calendar, in the hope to be able to make a profit later.
+By staying at Datadog, I had the opportunity to regularly wire my employer money in order to acquire stocks (i.e. to become a shareholder) at a reduced price, according to a 4 year calendar, in the hope of making a profit later.

 ### strike price = f(risk)

 The central notion here is risk.
 If you join a startup in its infancy, the probability of you turning a profit on your stock options are infinitesimal.
 To counteract the odds, you will probably get a very low strike price and many stocks, whereas if you join a company on the verge of going through its <abbr title='Initial Public Offering.
 Understand "woohoo I am on the stock market now".'>IPO</abbr>, you probably will be given less stocks at a much higher strike price.
 The reason is simple: companies want to reward employees who took the risk of buying in early.

-In my case, I joined Datadog when the probability of an IPO was still very low, which reflected in my strike price.
+In my case, I joined Datadog when the probability of an IPO was still very low, which was reflected in my strike price.

 ### What will buy you bread vs what might buy you a house